You are here

 “Clinical research demonstrates that endarterectomy is superior to stenting for patients who meet cer tain criteria,” said Christopher Loftus, MD, professor and chair, Neurological Surgery, Loyola University Chicago Stritch School of Medicine.
 “And carotid surgery is the most studied procedure out there.”

 Dr. Loftus has written hundreds of research papers, books and articles, and has lectured on carotid artery disease at medical schools and conferences worldwide.
-This fall the federation of medical societies that represents about 30,000 neurosurgeons worldwide elected Dr. Loftus as an officer of the organization.
+Last fall the federation of medical societies that represents about 30,000 neurosurgeons worldwide elected Dr. Loftus as an officer of the organization.

 “My colleagues and I will see any carotid artery patient at any time for any reason,” Dr. Loftus said.
 “If your family doctor suggests keeping an eye on a possible issue, we will be happy to see you.”